 Open To Strangers:

-Now, realistically, I won’t be rushing out to meet and greet strangers everyday.
+Now, realistically, I won’t be rushing out to meet and greet strangers everyday – socializing with strangers requires a fair amount of energy.
 But, there’s a higher likelihood that the next request to socialize outside my core friendship group won’t have me practicing a vanishing act.